Profession: Sociology

 Émile Durkheim argued that professions created a stable society by providing structure separate from the state and the military that was less inclined to create authoritarianism or anomie and could create altruism and encourage social responsibility and altruism.
-This functionalist perspective was extended by Parsons who considered how the function of a profession could change in responses to changes in society.
+This functionalist perspective was extended by Talcott Parsons who considered how the function of a profession could change in responses to changes in society.

 Esther Lucile Brown, an anthropologist, studied various professions starting the 1930s while working with Ralph Hurlin at the Russell Sage Foundation.
 She published Social Work as a Profession in 1935, and following this publications studying the work of engineers, nurses, medical physicians and lawyers.
 In 1944, the Department of Studies in the Professions was created at the Russell Sage Foundation with Brown as its head.

 Theories based on conflict theories following Marx and Weber consider how professions can act in the interest of their own group to secure social and financial benefits were espoused by Johnson (Professions and Powers, 1972) and Larson (The Rise of Professionalism, 1977).
 One way that a profession can derive financial benefits is limiting the supply of services.

 Theories based on discourse, following Mead and applying ideas of Sartre and Heidegger look at how the individual's understanding of reality influence the role of professions.
 These viewpoints were espoused by Berger and Luckmann (The Social Construction of Reality, 1966).